Nairobi Diaries

 Nairobi Diaries is a Kenyan reality television series that premiered on 14 December 2015 on K24.
-The one-hour show stars Noti flow a musician fashion stylist Silvia Njoki, musician and actress Ella Ciru, NGO ambassador and student Gertrude Murunga, architect Kiki Diang’a, luwi singer and socialite and singer Pendo.
+The one-hour show follows musician Noti Flow, fashion stylist Silvia Njoki, musician and actress Ella Ciru, NGO ambassador and student Gertrude Murunga, architect Kiki Diang’a, luwi singer and socialite and singer Pendo.

 Plot

-The show follows the life of Kenyan socialites that live lavish lifestyles, an extraordinary life.
+The show follows the lives and lavish lifestyles of Kenyan socialites.
 It goes into their private lives, focusing on their struggles and side hustles to maintain such expensive lifestyles.